Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-During all the tests, the robot was programmed to keep a fixed position to the participant.
-The fixed relative posture of the human-following rule is determined as $[x,y,z]=[350,450,0]$ as demonstrated in \textbf{Fig. 2(B)}, based on the clinical recommendations for using a conventional unilateral cane \cite{kujath2018cane,bateni2005assistive} and the principles of proxemics theory in human following \cite{rios2015proxemics}.
+During all the tests, the robot was programmed to keep a fixed position to the user.
+The fixed relative posture of the human-following rule is determined as $[x,y,z]=[350,450,0]$ (see \textbf{Fig. 3}) based on the clinical recommendations for using a unilateral cane \cite{kujath2018cane} and the principles of proxemics theory in human following robot\cite{rios2015proxemics}.